Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 is contained in a finite union of torsion subvarieties of codimension $\geq 1$.

 \begin{remark} Besides the containment in \eqref{eq:V0}, we do not know, a priori, anything else about the possible irreducible components of $V^0(A, \shQ)$. \end{remark}

+By \cite[Lemma~7.4]{HPS} and the containment \eqref{eq:V0} we may suppose that $V^1(A,\shG)\neq \emptyset$.
 Since we are allowed to make a base change by a suitable isogeny, we may assume without loss of generality that all irreducible components of $V^1(A, \shG)$ contain the point $\OA \in \Pic^0(A)$.
 Now there are two cases: either $V^1(A, \shG) = \{\OA\}$; or $V^1(A, \shG)$ contains a positive-dimensional subtorus of $\Pic^0(A)$.
 The following proposition deals with the first case.

 \begin{proposition} If $V^1(A, \shG) = \{\OA\}$, then $\shQ = 0$. \end{proposition}

 \begin{proof} Since $\shQ$ is a $\mathrm{GV}$-sheaf, and $V^0(A, \shQ) \subseteq \{\OA\}$ by \eqref{eq:V0}, we can say immediately that $\shQ$ is either zero, or a unipotent vector bundle of positive rank; see \cite[Proposition~7.5]{HPS}.
 We shall argue that the second possibility leads to a contradiction.
 Indeed, if $\shQ$ is a unipotent vector bundle of positive rank, one can find a surjective morphism $\shQ \to \OA$.
 By composing it with the projection from $\shFm$ to $\shQ$, we obtain a surjective morphism